rohunvora/react-ajax-swapi/README.md

 		Review the Client-side Routing in React lesson's _Defining Routes with URL Parameters_ section for assistance with how to define routes with parameters used to pass information to components.

-	3. The third approach would be to use the data service to fetch the specific starship from the `<StarshipPage>` component.
-However, this approach is wasteful unless the data resource changes frequently, e.g., you want to display the latest comments.
-In this case, a starship's data does not change and you already have the data stored in state, so this is not an efficient approach.

 ## Bonus